d3borah/debs_learning_spark/README.md

 }
 ````
 * .mapPartitionsWithIndex()
-  * *like mapPartitions, but exposes a partition index for partition specificity. example shows partition specific RNG set with partition index and seed, which is possibly good practice for reporoducibility in case of failure*
+  * *like mapPartitions, but exposes a partition index for partition specificity. example shows partition specific RNG set with partition index and seed, which is possibly good practice for reproducibility in case of failure*
 ```
 val myAppSeed = 9311
 val newRDD = myRDD.mapPartitionsWithIndex { (indx, iter) =>